At Harvard’s graduate Schools, reinvention on the fly

 “We talked with many friends and classmates who felt like so many changes were happening to us and that others were making significant decisions affecting our lives.
 That often happens in times of crisis, and we wanted to empower more students to respond and act.
 Students are very good at identifying needs and gaps, and we wanted to give them a platform to connect with others to innovate solutions,” said Gwendolyn Lee, who’s studying health policy at Harvard Kennedy School while also pursuing a medical degree at UCLA.
 Allie Lee is earning a master’s degree in epidemiology at the Harvard Chan School of Public Health.

-Even as the group confronts the immediate COVID-19 crisis, Gwendolyn Lee said they’re also building institutional knowledge so that they’re better prepared for future disease outbreaks, epidemics and pandemics.
+Even as the group confronts the immediate COVID-19 crisis, Gwendolyn Lee said it’s also building institutional knowledge so that it’s better prepared for future disease outbreaks, epidemics and pandemics.

 “More fundamentally, we would like to work toward building a model of prevention,” she said.
 “Students vs. Pandemics hopes to advocate for and help achieve preventive behavior so we won’t find ourselves in a situation like the one we face today.”